-Baptist Easley Hospital (BEH) will fully integrate with GHS on October 1.
-Founded in 1958, BEH first affiliated with GHS through a joint venture with Palmetto Health 10 years ago.
+Baptist Easley Hospital (BEH) will fully integrate with Prisma Health on October 1.
+Founded in 1958, BEH first affiliated with Prisma Health through a joint venture with Palmetto Health 10 years ago.
 In fully integrating, BEH will enhance healthcare services for people in Easley and surrounding communities.
 We also anticipate greater opportunity for BE staff.
-The hospital will continue to operate within the Western Region of GHS, which includes Anderson, Oconee and Pickens counties.
+The hospital will continue to operate within the Western Region of Prisma Health, which includes Anderson, Oconee and Pickens counties.

 A high survey participation rate means that our employees are engaged and believe that providing feedback leads to positive organizational change.

 As one of the Upstate’s largest employers, Prisma Health is committed to being an employer of choice.
 One way we do that is through listening to your concerns and suggestions about the organization through leader rounding and Town Hall surveys.
 Also, we offer our 15,000+ employees the opportunity to anonymously share feedback through our annual employee survey.

 I am excited to share that 14,249 employees participated in the 2018 Employee Opinion Survey, exceeding our goal of 89% survey participation and achieving the stretch goal of 91% participation!
 This high level of participation moved Prisma Health from the 53rd percentile to 74th percentile when compared to the national healthcare average.
 That means our employees are among the most engaged in the country—a great achievement for all of us.